-I went over the paper trail, and I noticed that when Robinson requested the refund, she had also gone to her bank and asked it to investigate her situation and get back her $4,000 from Mini Pig World.
-This seems to be when the pleasantries between Robinson and the owner ended.
+I went over the paper trail.
+When Robinson requested the refund, she had also gone to her bank and asked it to investigate her situation.
+She wanted her $4,000 back.
+This action seems to have caused the end of the pleasantries between Robinson and the owner of Mini Pig World.

 The owner responded with accusations that Robinson was “extremely rude” and “trying to run all over our business.”

-Hardly a legally valid reason to deny a refund for a pig that could not be delivered.
+Hardly a legally valid reason to deny a refund for a pig he could not deliver.

 When a consumer uses their credit card to make a purchase, that purchase is protected by laws that govern credit card purchases.

-Under the Fair Credit Billing Act, a credit card issuer must conduct an investigation for any “billing errors.”
-These billing errors include, among other things, “charges for goods and services that you didn’t accept or weren’t delivered as agreed.”
+Under the Fair Credit Billing Act, a credit card issuer must investigate any “billing errors.”
+These billing errors include, among other things, “charges for goods and services that you didn’t accept or that weren’t delivered as agreed.”